ETC-A/etca-spec/base-isa.md

 ### Immediate Computation

-For the `01` format the second byte has the format `RRR IIIII`, where the 5bit immediate is sign extended and acts as operand `B`.
+For the `01` format the second byte has the format `RRR IIIII`, where the 5bit immediate acts as operand `B`.
+The immediate is sign extended for for all operations except bitwise logic operations.

 ### Opcodes